nalloyd2/Connectors-WEX-Parsing/README.md

-# Jira-Connector-WEX-Parsing
+Connectors-WEX-Parsing
-Tool to intake a Workflow Execution File (WEX) from the Smartsheet Jira Connector and return a more user friendly output.
+Tool to intake a Workflow Execution File (WEX) from the Smartsheet Connectors and return a more user friendly output.
+Not that testing was primarily completed using Jira and Salesforce Connectors.